Interview with Geoff Mason, Content Director at Project One

 - To what degree is our content hitting the mark with people?
 To what extent is it valuable?
 I track engagement scores each month for content I send out via the Real Change Club newsletter.
 Using Mailchimp’s scoring system (from 0 – 5) I can see we’re improving.
 We scored 2.5 at the start, now it’s 3.1.
 The engagement score is going up across our community.
 I think we’ll be 3.5 or 4 by the end of the year, so we’re moving in the right direction.

 - As a team, are we using this information to help us create business?
 We can do better here.
 Some of our people are using it, some not.
-We have to engage our own people as well as our clients.
+We have to engage our own people and take them on the journey as well as our clients.
 We have a way to go here but we have a range of initiatives to help our consultants see the benefit and to inspire them to get involved.

 Of course, I can’t track the knock on effect of our content in all areas.
 I don’t yet know how all this great stuff affects people’s overall perception.
 The bid team tells me the work we’ve done is making the bid process easier, and we’re winning some very large bids at present which is great news.